Morowali Regency: Administrative districts

-Notes: (a) the Sombori Islands District was formed in 2022 from part of Menui Islands District (10 villages/desa) plus part of South Bungku District (3 villages/desa).
+(c) the Sombori Islands District was formed in 2022 from part of Menui Islands District (10 villages/desa) plus part of South Bungku District (3 villages/desa).

-(b) the 2010 and 2020 Census populations are included in the figures for Menui Islands and South Bungku Districts, from which they were taken.
+(d) the 2010 and 2020 Census populations are included in the figures for Menui Islands and South Bungku Districts, from which they were taken.

-(c) until 2022 this was partly on Sulawesi island (and comprising the most southeastern part of the province), but is now reduced to the island group to the southeast of the rest of the province.
-The largest are Menui Island (Pulau Menui) and the two Padui Islands. (d) including one kelurahan (Ulunambo).

-(e) until 2022 this included a group of islands (Sombori Islands) off the northeast coast of Bungku Selatan, of which the largest are Umbele (Pulau Umbele Gunung), Paku, Waru-Waru and Pado-Pado.
+(e) until 2022 this included the Sombori Islands off the south coast of Bungku Selatan.
 These have now been removed to the newly-formed district of that name.

+(f) including the offshore islands of Pulau Manu-Manu (or Pulau Poteang, covering 1.78 km^{2}), Pulau Langala (1.74 km^{2}) and Pulau Kandapute (or Pulau Sidundu, 1.52 km^{2}).

-(f) the 2010 populations of Bungku Pesisir District and Bungku Timur District are included in the figures for the Districts from which they were cut out in 2013.
+(g) the 2010 populations of Bungku Pesisir District and Bungku Timur District are included in the figures for the Districts from which they were cut out in 2013.

-(g) including 6 kelurahan (Bungi, Lamberea, Marsaole, Matano, Mendui and Tofoiso).
+(h) including 6 kelurahan (Bungi, Lamberea, Marsaoleh, Matano, Mendui and Tofoiso).